honors + affiliations

 Between 1984 and 1988, Mr. Indek was a compliance officer at E.F.
 Hutton & Co.
 In his last position at the company, he managed the Compliance Department's surveillance group.
 He joined Morgan Lewis in 1988 as a legal assistant specializing in the securities field.
 While a full-time legal assistant at the firm, Mr. Indek attended New York Law School, where he was a member of the Law Review and from which he graduated magna cum laude in 1992.

-Mr. Indek is a member of the firm's Advisory Board and Finance Committee.
+Mr. Indek is a member of the firm's Advisory Board, Finance Committee, and the New York office Management Committee.